Categorical Symmetry of the Standard Model from Gravitational Anomaly: Introduction and Summary

 We will encounter an analogous structure in our setup with gravitational anomalies.
 The plan of this article goes as follows:

 In \Sec{subsec:Summary}, we outline and summarize our strategy and interpretations in a friendly and nontechnical way.

 In \Sec{sec:SM-Polynomial}, we recall and setup the 4d SM, its anomaly associated with the quark number $\U(1)_{{\bf Q}}$ and lepton number $\U(1)_{{\bf L}}$ symmetry (whose combination gives the ${\bf B - L}$), and the anomaly associated with the spacetime diffeomorphisms or, equivalently, gravity.
-We will write down the 4d anomaly in terms of a 5d invertible topological field theory (iTFT), or 6d anomaly polynomial.
+We will write down the 4d anomaly in terms of a 5d invertible topological field theory (iTFT)\footnote{We shall call an invertible topological quantum field theory simply as an invertible topological field theory (iTFT), because the iTFT can be written in terms of a partition function of the classical non-dynamical background field.}, or 6d anomaly polynomial.
 We put the emphasis on the two integers, belonging to the $\Z^2$ group that classifies local anomalies (the $\U(1)_{\bf B - L}^3$ pure gauge anomaly and $\U(1)_{\bf B - L}$-gravity$^2$ mixed gauge-gravity anomaly), and also $\nu\in\Z_{16}$ that classifies global anomalies (the mixed $\Z_{4,X}$-gravity anomaly).
 This story will turn out to match exactly the cobordism results previously obtained in \cite{WangWanYou2112.14765, WangWanYou2204.08393}.

 In \Sec{sec:U1-grav}, we discuss the construction of the noninvertible categorical symmetry topological defects from the mixed $\U(1)$-gravitational anomaly and the pure $\U(1)$ anomaly.

 In \Sec{sec:Z4-grav}, we discuss the construction of the noninvertible categorical symmetry topological defect from the mixed $\Z_{4}$-gravitational anomaly classified by $\Z_{16}$.